Superset vs Windsurf (2026): Parallel Agent Orchestration vs AI IDE

 Compare Superset and Windsurf for AI-assisted development.
 See how parallel agent orchestration differs from an AI-powered integrated development environment.

 Windsurf is an AI-powered IDE that embeds AI into every part of the editing experience.
-Superset is a terminal that runs many AI coding agents in parallel, each in its own Git worktree.
-They solve fundamentally different problems: Windsurf replaces your editor with an AI-native one, Superset scales autonomous agent work alongside any editor.
+Superset is a local-first workspace that runs many AI coding agents in parallel, each in its own Git worktree.
+They solve fundamentally different problems: Windsurf replaces your editor with an AI-native one, while Superset scales autonomous agent work alongside any editor.

 At a Glance